BlueQuartzSoftware/DREAM3D/Documentation/Developer/DevelopmentNotes.md

 ## Image Filters
 Now that we can import an image we should create a filter that can export a volume as a stack of images and do the coloring based on one of the arrays in the Cell Data like grain Ids or IPF Colors.
+Add option to the Image Image to collapse from RGBA to just RGB.
+There is also the filter that converts color images into gray scale images.

 ## Image Processing Library Addition
 We need to probably include ITK, VTK, OpenCV or some other image processing library in DREAM3D if possible rather than writing each filter individually.
 Lets ride on the coat-tails of someone else.